junxit/us-congress-bills-112/metadata.md

 - 2012-07-17 — Ms. Ros-Lehtinen moved to suspend the rules and pass the bill, as amended.
 - 2012-07-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 333 - 61 (Roll no. 469). (text: CR H4875-4883)
 - 2012-07-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 333 - 61 (Roll no. 469).(text: CR H4875-4883)
+- 2012-07-18 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.